sudores/40acres-test-task/README.md

-Here’s a polished, step-by-step README based on your notes:

----

 # Minikube + Terraform + ArgoCD Setup

 This repository provides a simple setup to run a local Kubernetes cluster with Minikube, deploy ArgoCD via Terraform, and bootstrap applications including Bitcoin and Prometheus.
 The goal is simplicity and reproducibility.